Stauropegion Institute: History

 The Stauropegion Institute was founded in Lviv in 1788 on the orders of Joseph II, Emperor of Austria soon after Austria annexed Eastern Galicia, now western Ukraine, from Poland during the First Partition of Poland.
-It was based on the Lviv Dormition Brotherhood, a Ukrainian Catholic religious brotherhood.
+It was based on the Lviv Dormition Brotherhood, a Greek Catholic religious brotherhood.

 Until the mid-19th century the Stauropegion Institute was the only large educational and cultural institution in western Ukraine.
 It operated a printing press, bound and sold books, maintained a scholarship fund, and published textbooks and spelling primers.
 In the mid-19th century the Institute was taken over by Galician Russophiles and controlled by them until 1915.
 It was then controlled by the Ukrainophiles until 1922, when the Polish government restored Russophile control over the Institute.
 From the late 19th century its publications were written in Iazychie (a Western Ukrainian academic language that combined Russian, Church Slavonic, western Ukrainian and Polish speech) before switching to the Russian language in the 20th century.
 The Stauropegion Institute was liquidated by the Soviet authorities when they annexed western Ukraine in 1939 and its collection was transferred to the Lviv's branch of the Central State Historical Archives of the Ukrainian SSR.